-The standards for registration in Florida meet the requirements of the National Environmental Health Association (NEHA) and have been adopted by FEHA.
-Our organization maintains a reciprocity agreement with NEHA.
-Once you have received your FEHA credential, you may apply for, pay for, and receive the NEHA credential without taking an additional exam.
-Also, any other state with a similar NEHA reciprocity agreement will also recognize the Florida R.S. credential.
+The standards for Registration in Florida meet the requirements of the National Environmental Health Association (NEHA) and have been adopted by FEHA.
+We maintain a reciprocity agreement with NEHA.
+Once you have received your FEHA credential, you may apply for, pay for, and receive the NEHA credential without taking the exam again.
+Also, any other state with a similar NEHA reciprocity agreement will also recognize the Florida credential.
 To find out more about other states' agreements, check with NEHA.

-To be eligible for the R.S./R.E.H.P./R.E.H.S. credential, applicants must meet education and experience requirements established in our bylaws and then successfully pass NEHA's national R.S./R.E.H.S. exam covering all aspects of environmental health, including bioterrorism and disaster preparedness.
+To be eligible for the R.S./R.E.H.P./R.E.H.S. credential, applicants must meet education and experience requirements established in our bylaws and then successfully pass NEHA's national R.S./R.E.H.S. exam with a score of at least 650 covering all aspects of environmental health.
 Once registered, individuals must complete and submit continuing education hours bi-annually to the Registration Board and adhere to a professional code of ethics.

-There are 2 new credentials for RS retirees which are "EMERITUS R.S." and "Active Military R.S." - these will not require continuing education contact hours!
-Additionally, a new "In-Training Pre-R.S." credential has been established for candidates that don't yet have the required time in service.
+There are 2 new credentials for active RSs which are "EMERITUS R.S." and "Active Military R.S." - these will not require continuing education contact hours!
+Additionally, a new "In-Training" credential has been established for candidates that don't yet have the required experience time in service.
 To request these specific credentials, please send an email to RSboard@feha.org to receive further instructions.
 To qualify for these new credentials, we follow the NEHA guidelines on these new options.

 As organizations strive for a more talented workforce, an R.S. credential is a recognition of professionalism and offers incentives for individuals to increase their job-related value by developing and maintaining new skills.
 Employers and customers both benefit from the enhanced quality of services that an R.S. can impart.
 This is especially true during difficult times, like natural disasters or budget reductions, when a credentialed individual can be readily identified as having a level of expertise.
 Also, many employers provide an increase in pay for those achieving registration.
 The Florida Statutes (s.
 381.0101) allows the R.S. registration to substitute the certification required for all food and onsite sewage program inspectors at the Department of Health.